blackhatdk/PRODIGY_CS_03_PASSWORD-COMPLEXITY_CHECKER/README.md

 Step1: Download the zip file and extract it.

-Step2: Run "main.py" on cmd or Python IDE.
+Step2: Click the "main.py" file to run on cmd or Python IDE.

-Step3: Now automatic open "cmd dialog box".
+Step3: Run the program on python IDE.